 Download the newest evaluation report for Bangladesh here.

 For this, DW Akademie supports the Communication and Journalism Educators Network (CJEN).
 It was established in 2018 to enable private and state universities to regularly discuss trends and best practices in journalism education – not just among themselves, but together with representatives from the media industry, civil society and political actors to foster dialogue and advocate for freedom of expression.
 Another focus is training talented students as Local Media Hub Fellows, especially regarding topics not offered at universities such as data journalism, fact checking, environmental reporting, constructive journalism, and diversity and inclusion.
-The overall objective of DW Akademie’s work in Bangladesh is to strengthen youth voices and capacity building, especially among young journalists from marginalized groups outside of Dhaka.
-These projects are part of DW Akademie's "Journalism of the Future" program.
+The overall objective of DW Akademie’s projects in Bangladesh is to strengthen young voices and capacity building, especially among young journalists from marginalized groups outside of Dhaka.
+The projects are part of DW Akademie's "Journalism of the Future" program.

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)